 We can have trouble linking to any articles or content from supplements because the odd numbering system can disrupt the standard linking process.
 This means we show we have access but we can’t always link directly using the usual "Find Full Text" button.

-If you find you are unable to access content in a supplement – either we are not linking directly or you are seeing a 404 error - then we’d recommend following these steps:
+If you find you are unable to access content in a supplement – either we are not linking directly or you are seeing a 404 error - then we’d recommend following the steps below.

 This should direct you to the content you require.